teracyhq-incubator/teracy-dev-k8s/docs/ha-scalable-wordpress.md

   MySQL [(none)]>
   ```

-- Create database and user for the WordPress:
+- Create a database and user for the WordPress application:

   ```bash
   $ kubectl run mysql-client --image=bitnami/wordpress:4.9.8 -it --rm --restart=Never --namespace=wordpress bash